numericalEFT/NumericalEFT.jl/README.md

 The package is in development stage.
 Many components are missing.
 For now, we have implemented the following utilities:

-- Fermionic Green's function in both the imaginary-time and Matsubara frequency.
+- Fermionic Green's function in both the imaginary-time and Matsubara frequency representations.
 - One-dimensional basis for the correlation functions in the imaginary-time, and fermionic/bosonic momentum.
 - Fast elementary math functions.
 Some of them are adapted from the package [Yeppp.jl](https://github.com/JuliaMath/Yeppp.jl).
 It supports more generic array types than the original package.